 Launched in 2011 and with more than 920 million daily active users, WeChat is the most popular app in China.
 Thus, it has become a powerful marketing tool for both individual entrepreneurs and international companies.
 You can create your brand’s account on WeChat to keep in touch with your Chinese consumers.

-A WeChat official account is kind of like a micro-website, where you can post news, put your contact information, create an event, even open a WeChat Store for selling.
+A WeChat official account is kind of like a micro-website, where you can post news, put your contact information, create an event, and even open a WeChat Store for selling.
 What makes WeChat better than any other social media platform is that when you put new things, there is an alert on the main page of WeChat.
 Every person that followed your account will be notified.
 In addition, everyone in China uses WeChat in their daily life, all day long.
 So if you want to promote your sportswear brand in China, WeChat is a must-have.

 Weibo: the most popular micro-blogging website in China